-If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
+If the customer And the program is Then the treatment is

+Borrows money (includes purchases made on credit) All programs Excluded.

 Payments received from a reverse mortgage All programs Excluded.

 Lends money and receives repayment of the loan • ALTCS Excluded.

+SSI-MAO

+• MSP

-SSI-MAO • MSP Adult The part of payment toward the principal is excluded.
-Caretaker Relative Interest paid on the loop is Pregnant Woman Interest paid on the loan is counted as unearned income.
-Child KidsCare
+Adult The part of payment toward the principal is excluded.

+Caretaker Relative

+Interest paid on the loan is

+Pregnant Woman counted as unearned income.

+• Child

+KidsCare

 Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
-NOTE All payments received from a reverse mortgage represent the
+NOTE All payments received from a reverse mortgage represent the conversion of a resource from equity in home property to cash and are not considered income.